facebook/react-native-website/docs/build-speed.md

 ### Use a compiler cache

-Compilation of Objective-C/C++ and Swift files may also be accelerated by a compiler cache.
+Compilation of Objective-C/C++ files may also be accelerated by a compiler cache.

 Similar to the Android compiler cache section above, we recommend using `ccache`, and you should install it in the same way.